نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Findings: There is no significant difference regarding gender and academic rank in relation to the EBI of journals in astronomy and astrophysics.
-Despite the editorial team consisting of five times more men than women, the gender of the editorial board members does not affect the level of EBI.
-Moreover, the analysis indicates an absence of a significant relationship between the Journal Impact Factor and the quartile ranking (Q) of these journals concerning their EBI.
-The findings further suggest that there is no significant correlation between the citations of astronomy and astrophysics journals and their EBI.
-Conversely, a relatively strong correlation and direct association exist between the number of scientific publications in various countries and the number of EBMs affiliated with journals based in those countries.
-The results presented in this article demonstrate that 38.95% of editorial board members affiliated with journals possessing an EBI and 30.47% of the EBI journals are based in the United States, indicating American nationality.
-Furthermore, 11.58% of the editorial board members originate from Russia, while a combined total of 32.6% hail from the United Kingdom and Italy.
-In terms of geographical distribution, the Netherlands, Russia, and the United Kingdom rank second to fourth, with respective shares of 17.41%, 13.05%, and 6.52%, in the publication of journals with EBI in the field of astronomy and astrophysics.
+Furthermore, 11.58% of the editorial board members are from Russia, while a combined total of 32.6% come from the United Kingdom and Italy.
+In terms of geographical distribution, the Netherlands, Russia, and the United Kingdom rank second to fourth, with respective shares of 17.41%, 13.05%, and 6.52% in the publication of journals with EBI in the field of astronomy and astrophysics.
 The cumulative proportion of editorial board members associated with EBI from the United States, Russia, and the United Kingdom is 56.85%.
 Moreover, these three countries represent 50.49% of the journals affiliated with EBI.
-This data suggests that more than half of both the editorial board members and the journals with EBI are situated in the United States, Russia, and the United Kingdom, thereby reflecting American, Russian, and English nationalities.
-Additionally, it is noteworthy that approximately half of the publishers of journals and the editorial board members with EBI within the domain of astronomy and astrophysics share this common nationality across the three aforementioned countries.
+This data suggests that more than half of both the editorial board members and the journals associated with EBI are located in the United States, Russia, and the United Kingdom, thereby reflecting American, Russian, and British nationalities.
+Additionally, it is noteworthy that approximately half of the journal publishers and editorial board members affiliated with EBI in the field of astronomy and astrophysics share a common nationality across the three aforementioned countries.

 کلیدواژهها [English]